Frequently Asked Questions

 Can I turn off email notifications?

 Yes.
-Go to Profile → Email Preferences to toggle: • All email notifications (master switch) • WX Score change alerts • PAVE reminders Trip watchers can also unsubscribe from any notification email using the link at the bottom.
+Go to Profile → Email Preferences to toggle: • All email notifications (master switch) • WX Score change alerts In-app PAVE reminders (not a separate email) can be toggled under your risk assessment preferences.
+Trip watchers can also unsubscribe from any notification email using the link at the bottom.

 How far in advance can I plan a trip?